project-beholder/beholder-app/readme.md

 ## Windows Instructions
 1. If you do not have it already install [node.js](https://nodejs.org/en).
-2. Install OpenCV, on Windows it is easiest to do this from the [OpenCV installer](https://opencv.org/releases/). *Make sure you add OpenCV to Path or Beholder will not work properly.*
+2. Install OpenCV version 4.7, on Windows it is easiest to do this from the [OpenCV installer](https://opencv.org/releases/). *Make sure you add OpenCV to Path or Beholder will not work properly.*
+    - A tutorial on how to set OpenCV environment variables can be be found (here)[https://www.tutorialspoint.com/how-to-install-opencv-for-cplusplus-in-windows] in the "Setting Environment Vairables" section.
 3. Clone this repository on to your computer and open a terminal at the root folder.
 4. Run `npm install` in the terminal to install all of the Javascript dependencies.
 5. Replace the `Native` folder in the code base with the [Windows Binaries Here](https://o365coloradoedu-my.sharepoint.com/:u:/g/personal/pegy8859_colorado_edu/EYBRymB2_sBGlkfNLS3GO0UB2dru28osh3_rWVrHQUybJA?e=JJ5ycQ).